dpb85/RNAseq-Project/MasterNotes.md

 ### Sourcing Data

 Data was drawn from a study done by Dr. Rolfes of Georgetown University.
-The reference genome was sourced from NCBI; the reference code is ASM18296v3.

 ### Trimming Data and Quality Control